loukylor/VRC-Mods/README.md

 ## Features
 Let's you configure whether you want the icon on people that are on join me, but in privates.<br>
 You can also just straight up hide users from the list that you cant join.
-Note that when the list refreshes, the hidden users might pop up for a frame.
+Note that when the list refreshes, the hidden users might pop up for a frame.<br>
+There is also a setting to include/exclude users from your favorites lists.

 ## Picture of the Icon
 ![Picture of me with the icon on it](https://i.imgur.com/bLgOC5R.png)